databricks/terraform-provider-databricks/docs/resources/mws_log_delivery.md

 ## Argument reference

-* `account_id` - The Databricks account ID that hosts the log delivery configuration.
+* `account_id` - Account Id that could be found in the top right corner of [Accounts Console](https://accounts.cloud.databricks.com/).
 * `config_name` - The optional human-readable name of the log delivery configuration.
 Defaults to empty.
 * `log_type` - The type of log delivery. `BILLABLE_USAGE` and `AUDIT_LOGS` are supported.
 * `output_format` - The file type of log delivery.
 Currently `CSV` (for `BILLABLE_USAGE`) and `JSON` (for `AUDIT_LOGS`) are supported.